carbon-language/carbon-lang/docs/design/generics/details.md

 -   For impl declarations lexically inline in a class definition, the type is added between the `impl` and `as` keywords if the type is left out.
 -   Pointer types `T*` are replaced with `Ptr(T)`.
--   The `external` keyword is removed, if present.
+-   The `extend` keyword is removed, if present.
 -   The `forall` clause introducing type parameters is removed, if present.
 -   Any `where` clauses that are setting associated constants or types are removed.